natlogica/hundred-days/r1-log.md

 ### R1D35
 Topics today include API keys, authentication, environment variables and sending sms.
 These are applied to building a Rain Alert app that will automatically send an SMS to our phone when it is going to be a rainy day.

+### R1D36
+Today is a stock news monitoring project.
+To emulate a Bloomberg terminal --- to a certain extent.
+We can compare the opening stock prices with the closing stock prices.
+To do this, we'll use an API to get stock prices.